Homological stability and densities of generalized configuration spaces: Cohomological Chevalley complex

 \begin{prop} Let $V \in \Vect^{\multfil{m}}$ living in cohomological degrees $\geq 0$ and satisfies homological stability.
 Assume that $V$ is equipped with an action of an operator $T$ such that

 is $T$-summable.
 Then $\lbar{V}$ is $T$-summable, and moreover

-\end{prop} \begin{proof} Note that the equalities between the second and fourth terms, third and fifth terms are tautological.\footnote{The 1's appearing in the fourth and fifth terms are used to denote the evaluation at $t=1$.} Moreover the equality between the second and third terms are by how associated graded is computed.
+\end{prop} \begin{proof} Note that the equalities between the second and fourth terms, third and fifth terms are tautological.\footnote{The 1's appearing in the fourth and fifth terms are used to denote the evaluation at $t=1$.} Moreover, the equality between the second and third terms follow from how associated graded is computed.
 It thus remains to show that the first and second terms are equal.

 For any $\mathbf{d} \in \multgr{m}$, using the fact that $\oblv_{\gr}(\assgr(V))$ is $T$-summable, it is easy to see that $V_{\mathbf{d}}$ is also $T$-summable (see also~\cite{gaitsgory_weils_2014}*{Remark 6.3.3}), and moreover,